FAQFind Therapists and CoachesContent CornerFor PractitionersFor Enterprise | Get matched

 Message from Madison

-My goal as a therapist is to create a supportive environment for folks who have been marginalized because of their gender and sexuality.
-Perhaps you identify as queer, bisexual, lesbian, gay, pansexual, asexual, trans, nonbinary, agender, poly, kinky, something else, everything, and/or nothing at all.
-You deserve to have a space where you can explore the different parts of yourself without judgment.
+My goal as a therapist is to create a supportive environment for folks to explore their gender and sexuality.
+Perhaps you identify as queer, bi, lesbian, gay, pan, ace, trans, nonbinary, agender, poly, kinky, something else, everything, and/or nothing at all.
+You deserve to have a space where you can learn more about the different parts of yourself without judgment or pressure.
 As a queer person who has sought out therapy myself, I know how challenging it can be to find an affirming therapist.
-Even if your identity isn’t central to your therapeutic goals, know that every part of you will be welcome in our work.
+Even if your identity isn’t central to your therapy goals, I will always aim to honor and validate every part of your identity in our work.

 About Madison's practice